 Imagine sitting down for a job interview, your heart racing with excitement for the possibilities ahead.
 You’ve prepped your resume, polished your responses, and all that’s left is to make a great impression.
 But as the conversation unfolds, something feels off.
 Perhaps the interviewer asks about your ancestry or sexual orientation.
-You leave wondering if those personal details will influence their decision—and whether that’s even legal.
+You leave wondering if those personal details will influence their decision, and whether that’s even legal.

-Understanding Equal Employment Opportunity in Canada
+What are Equal Employment Opportunity (EEO) laws in Ontario?

-The OHRC is explicit about the types of discrimination that are illegal.
+The Ontario Human Rights Code is explicit about the types of discrimination that are illegal.
 Employers cannot make hiring decisions based on certain protected characteristics like race, gender, age, disability, national origin, or sexual orientation.
-Common Misconceptions: U.S. vs. Canada

 One of the biggest misconceptions is that Canadian anti-discrimination laws mirror American laws when it comes to employment discrimination.
 While both systems offer robust protections, the structure differs significantly.